-- Roofs throughout downtown should be simple and basicin mass and form. - Roofs may be gabled, hipped, flat/low pitched (up to 1/12) or a combination of these. - Building with frontage that exceeds 40 feet should incorporate changes in roof form or type, which serves to reinforce the expression of the traditional building increment. - Roof-mounted mechanical equipment shall be screened from view by attractive lattice, railings or roof forms that are designed as an integral part of the building architecture.
-Screening subject to the approval of the PC (per clarified revised zoning) - New design should respect the alignment of neighboring building cornices or roof lines and other horizontal elements. - Main roofs of buildings if pitched should be 7/12 min and 12/12 max.
+- Roofs throughout downtown should be simple and basic in mass and form. - Roofs may be gabled, hipped, flat/low pitched (up to 1/12) or a combination of these. - Building with frontage that exceeds 40 feet should incorporate changes in roof form or type, which serves to reinforce the expression of the traditional building increment. - Roof-mounted mechanical equipment shall be screened from view by attractive lattice, railings or roof forms that are designed as an integral part of the building architecture. - New design should respect the alignment of neighboring building cornices or roof lines and other horizontal elements. - Main roofs of buildings if pitched should be 7/12 min and 12/12 max.
 Porch and shed roofs should be 2/12 Min. and 8/12 max; Provide cornices and detail at flat roof parapets. - Architectural enhancements including dormers and decorative trim. - Exposed rafter ends and brackets (or tabs) at overhangs, soffits and eaves. - Gable end and eave brackets.